SubhadityaMukherjee/AI-knowledge-base/docs/Cerebellar Artery.md

 ---

 # Cerebellar Artery
-- The major blood vessel providing oxygenated blood to the cerebellum.
+- The major blood vessel providing oxygenated blood to the [[Cerebellum|cerebellum]].